App Center Quickstart

 Creating an App Center account

-To use App Center, start by creating an account in App Center; point your browser of choice to:
+To use App Center, start by creating an account.
+Point your browser of choice to:

 - The Visual Studio App Center landing page and click the Get started for free button.